Ark of the Covenant in Ethiopia (Axum/Aksum) – Legend, Church, and Location

 Status

-The Ark of the Covenant holds a unique place in Ethiopian heritage.
-According to Ethiopian Orthodox tradition, the biblical Ark – a gold-covered chest said to contain the Ten Commandments – was brought to Ethiopia in ancient times and remains enshrined today in the holy city of Axum (Aksum).
-This is why so many people search for phrases like “the ark of the covenant in Ethiopia”, “ark of the covenant ethiopia”, or even “where in Ethiopia is the Ark of the Covenant?” – all pointing to Axum and its St Mary of Zion church.
+The Ark holds a unique place in Ethiopian heritage.
+In Ethiopian Orthodox tradition, the biblical Ark (a gold-covered chest said to contain the Ten Commandments) was brought to Ethiopia long ago and is believed to be kept today in the holy city of Axum (Aksum), near St Mary of Zion.

-In the Bible, the Ark of the Covenant is described as the most sacred object of the Israelites – a gilded wooden chest housing the stone Tablets of the Law, Aaron's rod, and manna.
-It symbolized God's presence and led the Israelites during their desert journey.
-In the Ethiopian Orthodox Tewahedo Church, this ancient Ark takes on living significance.
+In the Bible, the Ark of the Covenant is described as the most sacred object of the Israelites — a gilded wooden box (often described as a chest) associated with the stone Tablets of the Law.
+It symbolised God's presence and accompanied the Israelites in their journey.
+In the Ethiopian Orthodox Tewahedo Church, this symbolism remains central today.

 The Tabot Tradition